Anansi86/Anansi86.github.io/blog/blog.md

-# Anansi86.github.io/blog

-# Anansi86.github.io
+# Shawn's Blog

-# This is my first blog. a MVP (minimum viable product) if you would.
+## This is my first blog, a MVP (minimum viable product) if you would.

 ## Questions